Skip links

 Each of the Parties undertakes not to hire, directly or indirectly, the personnel of the other Party, for the duration of the Contract and for one year after its termination for any reason whatsoever.

-In the event that one of the Parties fails to comply with this obligation, it undertakes to compensate the other Party by paying immediately and upon request, a lump sum equal to twelve times the employee's gross monthly remuneration at the time of his departure.
+Should one of the Parties fail to meet this obligation, it undertakes to compensate the other Party by immediately paying, upon simple request, a lump sum equal to twelve times the employee's gross monthly remuneration at the time of departure.

 ARTICLE XVI.
 DURATION OF SUBSCRIPTION